alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 > Note: The SDP transport file attribute `a=mediaclk:sender` indicates an asynchronous media while `a=mediaclk:direct` indicates a synchronous one.

 A Sender MAY provide a `urn:x-matrox:cap:transport:synchronous_media` capability to indicate the media synchronization that it supports.
 A Controller MAY use a Sender's `urn:x-matrox:cap:transport:synchronous_media` capability to verify the compliance of Receivers with a Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
-A Sender indicates that it supports being constrained for this capability by enumerating the `urn:x-matrox:cap:transport:synchronous_media` capability in its [IS-11][] `constraints/supported` endpoint (Matrox products usually do not support being constrained).
+A Sender indicates that it supports being constrained for this capability by enumerating the `urn:x-matrox:cap:transport:synchronous_media` capability in its [IS-11][] `constraints/supported` endpoint.

 A Sender producing media that is synchronous with the Sender's reference clock MUST include an `urn:x-matrox:synchronous_media` attribute in its associated Source.
 A Sender producing media that is not synchronous with the Sender's reference clock MAY omit this attribute, which defaults to false.